edgio-docs/edgio-docs/src/guides/performance/cdn_as_code.md

 The `.catch` method allows the edge router to render a response based on the result preceeding routes.
 So in the example above whenever we receive a 5xx, we respond with `customized-error-page.html` from the application's root directory, and change the status code to 502.

 - Your catch callback is provided a [ResponseWriter](/docs/api/core/classes/_router_responsewriter_.responsewriter.html) instance.
 You can use any ResponseWriter method except `proxy` inside `.catch`.
 - We highly recommend keeping `catch` routes simple.
-Serve responses using `serveStatic` instead of `send` to minimize the size of the edge bundle.
+Serve responses using `serveStatic` instead of `send` to minimize the size of the edge bundle. -->

 ## Environment Edge Redirects {/*environment-edge-redirects*/}

 In addition to sending redirects at the edge within the router configuration, this can also be configured at the environment level within the {{ PORTAL }}.

-Under _&lt;Your Environment&gt; &#8594; Configuration_, click _Edit_ to draft a new configuration.
-Scroll down to the _Redirects_ section:
+Under _Environments &#8594; &lt;Your Environment&gt;_, click _Rules_ then _Add Rule_ to draft a new rule configuration.
+Choose _URL Redirect_ from the dropdown menu:
 ![redirects](/images/environments/redirects.png)

 Click _Add A Redirect_ to configure the path or host you wish to redirect to: